mbkoltai/ExaStoLog/doc/README.md

 ```MATLAB
 stg_sorting_cell=fcn_scc_subgraphs(A_sparse,x0);
 ```
-This function outputs its progress and shows how many cycles the STG contains, in the case of the EMT model the calculation is 9 seconds and we get the message:
+This function outputs its progress and shows how many cycles the STG contains, in the case of the EMT model the calculation is 9 seconds (on a CENTOS computer with 8 cores (Intel(R) Xeon(R) CPU X5472 \@ 3.00GHz) and we get the message:
 *cycles of length:1   64  208  224  256 (256640      16       8       8       4 times)*

 This is informative because the existence of cycles is the main limiting factor in the staionary solutions's calculation, and cycles larger than 1000 vertices might make the calculation unfeasible.